-- 131. We believe that the market dislocation and liquidity squeeze in 2007-2009 made it more difficult to differentiate between market discounted (but fundamentally attractive) assets and assets that are distressed.
-The criteria for CDOs of distressed debt (see "Distressed Debt CDOs," published May 7, 2001) limit the issuance of rated CDO liabilities to what we believe to be the arm's-length purchase price of the assets, or to the amount of a third-party valuation.
+- 127. We believe that the market dislocation and liquidity squeeze in 2007-2009 made it more difficult to differentiate between market discounted (but fundamentally attractive) assets and assets that are distressed.
+When securitizing distressed debt assets the criteria limit the issuance of rated CDO liabilities to what we believe to be the arm's-length purchase price of the assets, or to the amount of a third-party valuation.
 We believe this mitigates concerns about ratings arbitrage or managers attempting to exploit "loopholes."
-We do, however, have continuing concerns where: - Deeply discounted collateral (of any type) is given par credit;

-- Principal proceeds are recharacterized as interest proceeds; - Structures allow large leakage of principal proceeds to equity investors; and - Structures look to issue significantly more debt than the amount of money used to purchase the assets. - 132.
+We do, however, have continuing concerns where: - Deeply discounted collateral (of any type) is given par credit; - Principal proceeds are recharacterized as interest proceeds; - Structures allow large leakage of principal proceeds to equity investors; and - Structures look to issue significantly more debt than the amount of money used to purchase the assets. - 128.
 For transactions that display any of those features, we consider the sources and uses for funds to better understand the economic benefit to all investors.
 If such information is not provided, or if there is more than a moderate difference between the proposed purchase price of the assets plus the money retained in the transaction relative to the proposed amount of rated debt, then the rating committee would likely cap (barring other mitigating factors) the amount of rated note issuance to the economic value retained in the transaction.
 This analysis factors in the payment priorities of the transaction and the manner in which interest and principal proceeds can be recharacterized.